david-zaletanski/fetchunsplash/README.md

 Fair, I've included a script to help you get set up.
 Just register on Unsplash to get your API application key/secret, and run `./fetchunsplash-install.sh` to be taken through a guided installer that will setup the environment file, schedule the cron job, and file your taxes for you.

-##### Enjoy It?
+# Like What You See?

-I release as much as I can for free with the knowledge that I've learned most everything I know from others that have done the same.
-The world is a great place to live in when everyone does.
-Until then, I'm still a poor developer, any [contributions to the cause](https://dzale.net/donate) you feel are deserved, [kind words](mailto:david.zaletanski@gmail.com) of encouragement, or [feedback](https://github.com/david-zaletanski/fetchunsplash/issues) to help improve are all greatly appreciated.
+I release as much as I can completely free out of appreciation for the fact that I sit on the shoulders of giants who came before me.
+They released tutorials, released libraries, example code, answered questions, and more to help me get where I am, and I wish to pay it forward.
+Unfortunately, the rest of the world doesn't think that way.
+Any [contributions to the cause](https://dzale.net/donate) you feel are deserved, a few [kind words](mailto:david.zaletanski@gmail.com) of encouragement, or direct [feedback](https://github.com/david-zaletanski/fetchunsplash/issues) to help improve are all greatly appreciated.